teaguestockwell/levels-v3-react/README.md

 cd frontend-react
 ```
 ## Compose Prod
-To compose the production app run these within the frontend-react repo.
-Use :os at the end of these commands if you have not logged on to the hardened registry.
+To compose the production app run these commands in the root of the frontend repo.
+If you would like to use the open source docker images, use :os at the end of these commands, and modify line 18 of ./proxy.conf to use port 80

 1. Build the Production UI, DB, API, and Proxy images
 ```sh
 docker:build:fullstack